Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 I see this as a 'community' based project since everyone can contribute and no one ever will excluded (only with good reasons like spamming, ...).
 I/we not accept any donations because we all doing this in our free time and it's up to everyone.
 The information should be avaible for free for everyone.

-**ToDo:**
-* Add github-gh page (front-page)
-* Add (maybe) gitter chat
-* Add an page index to easier navigate to the specific sections
-* Table view?
-* Add small overview what the page exactly do
-* Add a warning that all of these pages mostly require JavaScript which must be e.g allowed via NoScript/umatrix.
-* Some pages itself may collecting a online/offline database?!
-Research + proof needed.
-But it would make sense if they sell the collected data to Google, Amazon and others ...
-* Mark deprecated (because fixed by OS/Browser) test with an icon?
-It would help to identify if that is already fixed or not to avoid to submit unessary data and of course it would costs your time ...

 **Known Fingerprinting Techniques:**
 * Mouse Speed fingerprinting
 * CPU Benchmark fingerprinting